rocky-linux/documentation/en/rocky/8/guides/rocky-8-installation.md

 sha256sum -c CHECKSUM    --ignore-missing Rocky-8.3-x86_64-minimal.iso
 ```

-The output should show something like:
+The output should include:

 ```
 Rocky-8.3-x86_64-minimal.iso: OK
 ```

-## TIP: Before starting the installation proper, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.
+##### TIP: Before starting the installation proper, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.

 # The Installation